saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 }
 ```

-Here is the terraform code for the variable used, also the provider used here, copy paste this into your **variable.tf** file and **provider.tf** file
+Here is the terraform code for the variable used, as well as the provider used here, copy and paste this into your **variable.tf** file and **provider.tf** file

 ```yaml title="variable.tf"
 variable "eks-name" {